 - Does not offer longevity.

-- Pushing it hard may leave scarring or marking on the wood.
+- Pushing it hard may leave scarring or mark on the wood.

-- Tendency for plank to rot because of water sipping in.
+- The tendency for the plank to rot because of water sipping in.

 Composite deck board screws

 This has a better construction quality and is a top-notch quality fit for great performance.
 Issues such as mushrooming and high-torque tolerance are resolved.